 - Written or verbal confidential comments may be sought from nominees’ stipulated additional supporters.

 - The selection committee will reach its decision solely on the material submitted and any comments of nominated supporters sought.

 - All nomination information and material remain the property of the Australian Institute of Policy and Science and will remain strictly confidential.

 - The deliberations of the selection committee are strictly confidential.

 - The decisions of the selection committee in the selection of the Medal recipient are final and no correspondence will be entered into.

-- Composition of the selection committee will only be made public at the Award ceremony on 11 November 2015.
+- Composition of the selection committee will only be made public at the Award ceremony in November 2017.